wilrobg/Racing/README.md

 Application will run on [localhost:8000](http://localhost:8000)

-Enter username as "username" and password as "password"
+Enter admin as "username" and password as "password"

 `npm start`